-The Company's management is responsible preparation of the statements that give a true and fair view of position, the financial performance and the cash flows of the accordance with company in accounting standards referred to in section 133 of 'the Companies Act, 2013' ('the Act').
+The Company's management is responsible preparation of the statements that give a true and fair view of position, financial the performance and the cash flows of the company accordance with in accounting standards referred to in section 133 of 'the Companies Act, 2013' ('the Act').
 This responsibility includes the design, implementation and maintenance internal control relevant to the preparation and presentation of the financial statements that give a true and fair view and are free from material misstatement, whether due to fraud or error.